caden-maxwell/advent-of-code-2023/03/README.md

 As easy as I thought.
 Here is the final solution: [`part2.php`](part2.php)

+---

+I enjoyed this challenge!
+I think PHP is a pretty cool language, and I'm glad I got to learn a little bit about it.
+I'm sure there are better ways to do some of the things I did, but I'm happy with the solutions I came up with for now.

 ## Build/Run Instructions

 1. Install PHP on your machine.